 Length 200 words Duration Permanent

 Range Touch Area of Effect Special

-Energy Cost 1 spell point Material Component Holly or mistletoe or Purple cape
+Energy Cost 1 spell point Material Component Nature symbol or Purple cape

 This spell allows the Ranger to neutralize the effects of most poisons and toxins.
 The Elders of the event will determine the exact effectiveness of this spell.